JOYY Inc. (YY) Shares Soar Above 1-Year High

-The stock of JOYY Inc. (NASDAQ: YY) has increased by 1.86 when compared to last closing price of 28.97.
-Despite this, the company has experienced a 7.00% gain in its stock price over the last five trading sessions.
+JOYY Inc. (NASDAQ: YY) has experienced a rise in its stock price by 1.32 compared to its previous closing price of 29.48.
+However, the company has seen a gain of 3.11% in its stock price over the last five trading days.
 Barron’s reported on 03/30/22 that Chinese Regulators Are Scrutinizing Live-Streaming.
 These Stocks Are Falling.

 Is It Worth Investing in JOYY Inc. (NASDAQ: YY) Right Now?